Warning signs of stroke

-A stroke affects blood flow supplying oxygen and nutrients to the brain.
-A stroke is considered a major emergency, and prompt treatment is the most effective way to help reduce the chance of brain damage or even death.
+A stroke affects blood flow that supplies the brain with oxygen and nutrients.
+A stroke is considered a major emergency, and prompt treatment is the most effective way to help reduce the chance of brain damage or death.

 Act F.A.S.T. to save lives

-- TIME Find out when the person was last observed well.
+TIME Find out when the person was last seen well.
 Advantage – More advanced treatment options may be available if medical care is received within 3 hours of the start of symptoms.

 If someone you know is experiencing one or more of these warning signs, call 911 immediately.